krwenholz/Resume/resume.md

 - Partnered with Sales to increase Databricks' and Dunkin's contract values by 1.5x through improved value and usage of ngrok
 - Interviewed hundreds of candidates for roles ranging from ICs to VPs across Engineering, Product, Marketing, and People
 - Established on-call operations and external communications for incidents, reducing mean time to resolution from three hours to 10 minutes
+- Successfully expanded the Engineering team from nine to over thirty skilled engineers (owning all recruiting functions for 15 of those hires)

 Engineering Manager: Dataplane\null\hfill November 2020 - June 2021